spykor/Sony-Vaio-SVS13-Opencore-BigSur/README.md

 **Important note**

-For someone who is initilally installing the macOS to Vaio SVS13 laptop, he/she needs to do some seriouw DSDT and SSDT patching.
+For someone who is initilally installing the macOS to Vaio SVS13 laptop, he/she needs to do some serious DSDT and SSDT patching.
 Follow the instructions from this article to do that https://www.insanelymac.com/forum/topic/309549-el-capitan-uefi-clover-on-sony-vaio-s/

 **What works:**